Skip to content

 0200~0299 Network

-Scheck supports two operation modes: interval execution and long-term type.
-Fixed-time execution is not supported at present!
+Scheck supports two execution modes: interval execution and long-term type.
+Currently, fixed-time execution is not supported!

 Interval Execution Cron